monsterxx03/snet/README.md

 In config.json:

 - "enable-stats": true  // enable stats api
 - "stats-port": 8810 // stats api listen port
--  "stats-enable-tls-sni-sniffer": true  // enable sni sniffer for tls
+- "stats-enable-tls-sni-sniffer": true  // parse server name from tls sni(for traffic to port 443)
+- "stats-enable-http-host-sniffer": true // parse server from from http header(for traffic to port 80)

 snet server will serve stats api on  port 8810